Z3R0ZZZ/Zeroz-Sec-Notes/note/ctf/DGSE_NullVastation_Challenge.md

 ![alt text](note/ctf/asset/DGSENull3.png)

-When we upload some random .docx it will add a field named VictimID into docProps/app.xml, this can be founded by unzipping the .docx file (yes it is possible to unzip a .docx to check his componenent)
+When we upload some random .docx it will add a field named VictimID into docProps/app.xml, this can be found by unzipping the .docx file (yes it is possible to unzip a .docx to check his componenent)

 and if we wanted to identify the document it would print the value of this field :